On the Same Page

-Bradford Literature Festival will run as a digital festival from 26 June to 5 July 2020 – the full programme here.
+Bradford Literature Festival ran as a digital festival from 26 June to 5 July 2020.
 As part of its programme of world-renowned speakers, BBC Radio 3 broadcast a conversation with Tahmima and Ian, who were both elected as Fellows in 2016.
 They discuss nostaglia, writing cities, and the awkwardness of sex scenes.
 Tahmima Anam is Bangladesh-born British anthropologist and a novelist.
 Her debut novel, A Golden Age, was winner of the 2008 Commonwealth Writers Prize for Best First Book, and was a judge for the 2016 Man Booker Prize.
 Ian Rankin is a Scottish novelist, and has received an OBE for services to literature.
 His Rebus series has been translated into 22 languages.

 Special thanks to BBC producer Robyn Read and presenter Shahidha Bari.